jenniferwagner18/d2l-brightspace-widgets/README.md

 ## Course Materials Widget

-Simple checks if certain materials have already been created in and/or copied into the course, such as Announcements, Assignments, Content items, Discussion forums, etc.
+Simple checks if certain materials have already been created in and/or copied into the course, such as Announcements, Assignments, Content items, Discussion forums, etc. Syllabus in Content checks for the word syllabus in the title of items and modules.

 ![Course Materials widget](https://jenniferlynnwagner.com/img/widgets/materials-widget.png)

 ## Download Posts Widget

 Simple way to download all discussion posts in the course as a CSV file.
 Just click the button.
+Feedback message will display below the button when download is successful or if there are no posts in the course.

 ![Download Posts widget](https://jenniferlynnwagner.com/img/widgets/posts-widget.png)